kube-logging/logging-operator/developer.md

 ### Contribution

-1. When contributing please check the issues and pull-requests weather your problem is already addressed.
+1. When contributing please check the issues and pull-requests weather your problem has been already addressed.
 2. Open an issue and/or pull request describing your contribution
 3. Please follow the issue and pull-request templates instructions